F5Networks/f5-ci-docs/docs/kubernetes/kctlr-ingress.rst

 .. tip::

-   If you don't specify any hosts or paths, the BIG-IP device will proxy traffic for all hosts/paths for the Service specified in the :code:`backend` section of the virtual-server annotation.
+   If you don't specify any hosts or paths, the BIG-IP device will proxy traffic for all hosts/paths for the Service specified in the :code:`backend` section of the Ingress Resource.

 \